-Even before Cuomo resigned in disgrace this August, several of his fellow party members said they were considering a run, including city Public Advocate Jumaane Williams.
-Sources tell THE CITY Attorney General Letitia James, whose office’s investigation led to Cuomo’s resignation, will announce her intentions soon.
-Mayor Bill de Blasio hasn’t ruled out a gubernatorial bid after he leaves office Dec.
-31.
+Even before Cuomo resigned this August, several of his fellow party members said they were considering a run, including city Public Advocate Jumaane Williams.
+Rep. Tom Suozzi (D-Long Island, Queens) is also running.

-Officially, fewer than a dozen campaigns have registered with the state Board of Elections to fundraise towards a run for governor in 2022.
-But many other serious contenders — and some longer-shot hopefuls — are gearing up for the race without yet making it official.
+Officially, more than a dozen campaigns have registered with the state Board of Elections to fundraise towards a run for governor in 2022.
+Other contenders, including former Mayor Bill de Blasio, have already bowed out.

-To help you parse who’s in and who’s out, here’s a guide on the 2022 gubernatorial candidates. as we know them so far.
-We’ve linked to websites for all declared candidates.
+To help you parse who’s in and who’s out, here’s a guide on the 2022 gubernatorial candidates. as we know them so far in alphabetical order.
 We’ll keep updating this piece as the campaign moves along:

 Republican hopefuls have been more proactive in launching runs.
 Among them:

 - Rob Astorino: He served as county executive in Westchester between 2010 and 2017 and got his professional start in talk radio and television.
 He was the Republican nominee for governor in 2014, garnering 40% of the vote against Cuomo and then-lieutenant Hochul, who together won with 54%.
 Astorino registered his 2022 campaign with the state BOE in May, records show.